 In This Article

-Coffee is readily associated with floral, woody, chypre or even leathery notes.
-A daring composition CK Free by Calvin Klein, proves that coffee can be paired with improbable notes.
-In this masculine scent, coffee is positioned in the middle note with the tobacco leaf.
-The green and woody aromatic trail (wormwood, patchouli, juniper) brings to this fragrance a desire for freedom.
-Coffee is also found in oriental fragrances.
-There, he offers these gourmet, but elegant notes.
-As in the Noir Exquis perfume from the Artisan Parfumeur, where the coffee is always in the middle note accompanied by orange blossom and maple syrup.
-The base brings a warm amber trail thanks to vanilla and tonka bean.
-Noir Exquis looks like a date over a gourmet coffee.
+Coffee pairs well with floral, woody, chypre, and even leathery notes.
+CK Free by Calvin Klein is a bold composition that demonstrates how coffee can be successfully combined with unexpected elements.
+In this masculine fragrance, coffee is positioned in the middle note, alongside tobacco leaf.
+The green and woody aromatic trail (wormwood, patchouli, juniper) infuses the scent with a sense of freedom.
+Coffee is also found in oriental fragrances, where it contributes its delectable yet elegant notes.
+In L'Artisan Parfumeur's Noir Exquis, coffee is featured in the middle note, accompanied by orange blossom and maple syrup.
+The base notes create a warm amber trail through vanilla and tonka bean.
+Noir Exquis evokes a romantic rendezvous over a sumptuous cup of coffee.

 As a beloved beverage enjoyed by many, coffee now lends its enticing aroma to the world of perfumery.
 Following the success of Black Opium, fragrance creators have continued to explore and experiment with this remarkable ingredient.
 Today, coffee can be found in floral, woody, chypre, oriental, and even aromatic compositions, demonstrating the strong connection between taste and smell.
 Undoubtedly, coffee has emerged as a chic and versatile choice for modern fragrances.